esseks/monicelli/README.md

 A C compiler is used to simplify the assembling and linking step, but it could be skipped altogether with a small effort.
 If you want to try ;)

-`mcc` does not optimize the emitted bytecode to ensure readibility when disassembling with `llvm-dis`.
+`mcc` only performs minimal optimizations in order to ensure readibility when disassembling with `llvm-dis`.
 However, you might want to optimize the code using `opt` LLVM utility:

     $ opt example.bc | llc -o example.s

 in place of the simple `llc` compilation step.
+See `opt` documentation for a comprehensive list of optimizations available.

 ###C++ transpiler
 `mcc` can be configured as a source to source compiler, which reads Monicelli